 Head Lamp

-Apart from the flashlight in your toolbox, ensure that you have an additional light.
-A headlamp can be handy when conducting routine engine inspections or free chart navigation.
-Besides, don’t forget to carry extra batteries.
+In addition to the flashlight in your toolbox, ensure you have an additional light.
+A headlamp can be handy for routine engine inspections or free chart navigation.
+Also, remember to carry extra batteries.

 Gas/Diesel Cans

-Racing around or cruising through the blue waters can be fun until your notice you are out of gas.
+Racing around or cruising through the blue waters can be fun until you notice you are out of gas.
 The last thing you want is to get stuck in the middle of a river or lake without gas or diesel.
-It may be scary as you may be left wondering whether your boat will make it to the dock.
+It may be scary as you wonder whether your boat will make it to the dock.

 While your boat may have a tank with ample fuel storage, the worst may happen, so it’s essential to stay prepared.
 If you intend to cruise through new areas or spend several days on the water, you might need to consider carrying an extra container of gas or diesel.